Molla Mallory: Tennis career

 Lenglen avenged the loss by defeating Mallory 6–2, 6–0 in 26 minutes in the 1922 Wimbledon final, the shortest final in a Grand Slam tournament on record.
-Lenglen reportedly said to Mallory after the match, "Now, Mrs. Mallory, I have proved to you today what I could have done to you in New York last year," to which Mallory replied, "Mlle.
+Lenglen reportedly said to Mallory after the match, "Now, Mrs. Mallory, I have proved to you today what I could have done to you in New York last year", to which Mallory replied, "Mlle.
 Lenglen, you have done to me today what I did to you in New York last year; you have beaten me."
 However, Kathleen McKane Godfree has said that Lenglen denied this exchange.
 Lenglen claimed that she merely said "thank you" to Mallory and coughed suggestively behind her hand.
 This was to remind Mallory that she – Lenglen – had indeed had whooping cough in their New York match the previous year.
 The two played for the last time that summer in Nice, France, with Lenglen winning 6–0, 6–0.
 This completed the head-to-head rivalry between the players, with Lenglen winning their first match at the 1921 World Hard Court Championships 6–3, 6–2, after which Mallory said about Lenglen, "She is just the steadiest player that ever was.
 She just sent back at me whatever I sent at her and waited for me to make a fault.
 And her returns often enough were harder than the shots I sent up to her."

-Mallory won the singles title at the U.S. Championships a record eight times in 15 attempts, with the last of her titles occurring at age 42 in 1926.
-Her worst finish there was a quarterfinal loss in 1927 at age 43.
+Mallory won the singles title at the U.S. Championships a record eight times in 15 attempts, winning the last of her titles at the age of 42, in 1926.
+Her worst finish there was a quarterfinal loss in 1927, when she was 43.
 In 1926, Mallory hit one of the heights of her career when she came back from 0–4 in the third set of the final against Elizabeth Ryan, saving a match point in winning her eighth championship.
 Her farewell to the U.S. Championships was as a 45-year-old semifinalist in 1929, losing to Helen Wills Moody 6–0, 6–0.
 Mallory is the only woman other than Chris Evert to have won the U.S. Championships four consecutive times.

-Molla also multiple titles at other tournaments such as the Middle States Championships which she won record seven times (1915, 1921–22, 1924–25, 1927–28).
+Molla also won multiple titles at other tournaments such as the Middle States Championships which she won a record seven times (1915, 1921–22, 1924–25, 1927–28).
 She also won the Seabright Invitational Tournament three times (1921–23).

 She died on 22 November 1959, aged 75, in Stockholm, Sweden.